· The Bloomfield Team

 5 Signs Your Machine Shop Is Ready for AI

-The question "Are we ready for AI?" is the wrong question.
-It implies that readiness requires a specific level of technological maturity, a clean data infrastructure, or a dedicated IT team.
-Most manufacturers we work with have none of those things when they start.
-They have something better: real operational problems that AI is particularly good at solving, and years of data that has been accumulating in their systems without anyone knowing how to use it.
+"Are we ready for AI?" is the wrong question.
+It assumes readiness requires a specific level of technological maturity, a clean data infrastructure, or a dedicated IT team.
+Most manufacturers we work with have none of those when they start.
+They have something better: real operational problems that AI is particularly good at solving, and years of data accumulating in their systems without anyone knowing how to use it.

-Here are the five indicators that matter.
+Five indicators matter.
 If your operation matches three or more, the conversation about AI is worth having now.

 1. Your Data Lives in Spreadsheets That Only One Person Understands

 Every manufacturing operation has them.
 The pricing spreadsheet the estimator maintains.
 The capacity tracker the production manager built five years ago.
-The material cost comparison sheet that purchasing updates weekly.
-The customer preference log that lives in a folder on someone's desktop.
+The material cost comparison sheet purchasing updates weekly.
+The customer preference log on someone's desktop.

 These spreadsheets exist because the ERP does not do what the team needs.
-They represent real operational intelligence, organized by the person closest to the problem.
-When we walk into a shop and find a well-maintained spreadsheet layer, that tells us two things.
-First, the team understands their data well enough to have structured it for their own use.
-Second, the data is scattered in a way that prevents anyone from seeing the full picture.
+They represent real operational intelligence organized by the person closest to the problem.
+When we walk into a shop and find a well-maintained spreadsheet layer, it tells us two things.
+The team understands their data well enough to structure it for their own use.
+And the data is scattered in ways that prevent anyone from seeing the full picture.

-A shop with five or six critical spreadsheets maintained by different people is a shop that has already done the hard work of identifying what data matters.
+A shop with five or six critical spreadsheets maintained by different people has already done the hard work of identifying what data matters.
 That work is the foundation for any AI implementation.
-The spreadsheets themselves become source documents.
-The logic embedded in their formulas and layouts reveals how the team thinks about the business.
+The spreadsheets become source documents.
+The logic in their formulas and layouts reveals how the team thinks about the business.

 The gap between what your ERP handles and what your spreadsheets cover is precisely where AI creates value.
 If that gap is wide, the opportunity is large.